 The day started with me filming Kate and the girls having their hair done, make-up applied and general champagne sipping.
 Great fun to be there and capture all the atmosphere and excitement.
 A highlight was the exchange of gifts between Kate and Markos.
 Kate presented Markos (via her Bridesmaids) a humidor full of cigars and a bottle of 40-year-old whiskey.
 Markos had bought Kate a stunning diamond ring, Kate and the girls couldn’t believe how gorgeous the ring is!

 The wedding ceremony took place in one of three marquees (the other two being used for the wedding breakfast and the dancing).
-This was a two camera shoot, with one camera covering the ceremony from the side of the altar, the other from the rear of the aisle.
+This was a multiple-camera shoot, with one camera covering the ceremony from the side of the altar, the other from the rear of the aisle.
 This was a traditional Scottish religious ceremony, with music provided by the brilliant Allestri Quartet.

 The newly-weds were piped into the marquee to rapturous applause.
 This is always a highlight of any wedding day.
 After the sumptuous wedding breakfast provided by the ever fantastic Heritage Portfolio, it was time for the speeches.
 Like the wedding ceremony, these were filmed with two full hi-definition cameras.
 One camera covered a wide-angled shot of the top table, the other used to capture close-ups of reactions to what was being said.
 Very witty and entertaining speeches, followed by the cutting of the wedding cake with a military sword.

 Then something I don’t get to see at many weddings, the Bride throwing her bouquet to all the single ladies.
 Great fun to watch and film!